 Proposition 13 was overwhelmingly approved by California voters in 1978 to lower property taxes.
 During a time of economic uncertainty, the law ushered in welcome tax stability and certainty.
 Today, Proposition 13 continues to save individual new homeowners and small businesses thousands of dollars annually in property tax payments.
 The initiative still remains popular with voters 39 years later.

-“As we celebrate the 39th anniversary of Proposition 13, we can be thankful that property owners have saved hundreds of billions of dollars in property taxes,” said David Wolfe of the Howard Jarvis Taxpayers Association in support of Senate Resolution 39.
+“As we celebrate the 39th anniversary of Proposition 13, we can be thankful that property owners have saved hundreds of billions of dollars in property taxes,” said former HJTA Legislative Director David Wolfe in support of Senate Resolution 39.
 “The stability of Proposition 13’s one percent cap has been imperative to not only keep seniors in their homes and small businesses afloat, but also to allow millennials to overcome high home prices to be able to live out the American Dream.”

 “Only in the California legislature would standing up for a law that saves homeowners money and prevents them from being kicked off their property be considered controversial,” continued Morrell.
 “Today’s vote should be a red flag to taxpayers, as it further reinforces the fact that Democrats want to see Californians pay even more of their well-earned money to the government.”